KSP-KOS/KSLib/doc/lib_num_to_formatted_str.md

   * Converts number of seconds into one of seven different time formats
   * Will detect if you are using the 6 hour KSP day or the 24 hour Earth day and change the day and year to match
     * For ease of calculation this function defines 1 year as 426 Kerbin days or 365 Earth days.
+      * If you with to change this consider modifying `FUNCTION time_converter`
       * NOTE: you will need to keep the return the same format or else you will break other functions

 | parameter    | type    | default    | description                                                                     |
 |--------------|---------|------------|---------------------------------------------------------------------------------|